Our Art Hikes are an experience in nature through the arts, where participants experience a variety of artists along a 3.38 mile hike.

 Imagine your toes in the sand, a fantastic bottle of wine nearby, a gourmet meal in hand and first-class entertainment before you… all while basking in a perfect Lake Tahoe sunset with your friends and family.
 You’re not dreaming, you’re experiencing the enchantment of LTSF’s Showcase Series of the Trails & Vistas World Concert at Sand Harbor at Lake Tahoe Nevada State Park.

-Featuring a sonic journey around the world with music, dance, spoken word, and performance painting.
+Featuring a sonic journey around the world with music, dance, and spoken word.
 Closing out the Showcase series is Mumbo Gumbo's "genre-bending Americana" music of soul, zydeco, folk, blues, rock, Cajun, and country.
 Opening with Seffarine: Spanish and Persian Classical, and American Jazz spiced with fiery flamenco dance.
-Add in Incendio's modern world guitar from Los Angeles, poet Jahan Khalighi, performance painting with Susie Alexander, and powerhouse vocalist Davon Fleming, from NBC’s “The Voice” with soul and R & B. And yes we are promoting peace by promoting unity and celebrating cultural diversity.
+Add in Incendio's modern world guitar from Los Angeles, poet Jahan Khalighi, and powerhouse vocalist Davon Fleming, from NBC’s “The Voice” with soul and R & B. And yes we are promoting peace by promoting unity and celebrating cultural diversity.
 Persons of any gender identity or expression, sex, sexual orientation, race, religion, age or ability are welcome.

 The main gate opens at 5:30 p.m. allowing early access to the concession area which includes Shakespeare’s Kitchen & Bar and Trails & Vistas swag (our souvenir merchandise).
 This affords you the opportunity to mingle with family and friends before the performance.
 Dine at the picnic tables in the dining area or enjoy your meal at your seats.
 Either way, arrive early and enjoy a pre-show picnic, marvel at the awesome views of Lake Tahoe, or simply bask in the sunset glow.